2022–2023 Brazilian election protests: Road and highway blockades

+Attempted invasion of the Guarulhos Airport

+On the night of October 31, at 8:00 p.m., around 50 Bolsonaro supporters closed the two runways of the Hélio Smidt Highway, which provides access to Guarulhos International Airport, which caused delays and flight cancellations.
+In the early hours of November 1, protesters invaded the runway, a video captured a man wearing a Federal Highway Police uniform cutting the fence to allow Bolsonaro supporters to enter.
+The following day, PRF agents cleared the highway.
+In all, 25 flights were canceled.
+An internal investigation by the PRF confirmed that some agents of the corporation were in fact helping the protesters.

-Standoffs with Gaviões da Fiel and Galoucura
+Standoffs with organized football club fans

-On November 1, members of the Gaviões da Fiel, organized fans of Corinthians dispersed protesters that were interdicting the Marginal Tietê, the main highway in São Paulo, and put a banner saying "We are for democracy".
-The following day, more fans mobilized against the blockade on the Presidente Dutra Highway (BR-116), which connects São Paulo to Rio de Janeiro, dispersing the demonstrators and removing signs and flags that called for " federal intervention".
+On 1 November, members of the Gaviões da Fiel, organized fans of Corinthians dispersed protesters that were interdicting the Marginal Tietê, the main highway in São Paulo, and unfurled a banner saying "We are for democracy".
+The following day, more fans mobilized against the blockade on the Presidente Dutra Highway (BR-116), which connects São Paulo to Rio de Janeiro, dispersing the demonstrators and removing signs and flags that called for federal intervention.

-Members of Galoucura, organized association football fans of Atlético Mineiro, also broke through roadblocks on November 1, when fans put out tires and cleared traffic on Rodovia Fernão Dias (BR-381), which connects Belo Horizonte to São Paulo.
+Members of Galoucura, organized association football fans of Atlético Mineiro, also broke through roadblocks on 1 November, when fans put out tires and cleared traffic on Rodovia Fernão Dias (BR-381), which connects Belo Horizonte to São Paulo.

+Two days later, on November 3, Império Alviverde, organized team fans from the Coritiba Foot Ball Club, broke through blockades in the cities of Mafra and Papanduva, on the way back from Caxias do Sul to Curitiba, after departure.
+The Federal Highway Police had to intervene in the conflicts.

 Attacks against police and civilians

-On November 1, protesters threatened to burn alive students from the Federal University of Rio de Janeiro (UFRJ) on the grounds that they were supposedly supporters of president-elect Lula.
+On 1 November, protesters threatened to burn alive students from the Federal University of Rio de Janeiro (UFRJ) on the grounds that they were supposedly supporters of president-elect Lula.

-On November 7, in Novo Progresso, the city that gave Jair Bolsonaro the highest amount of votes in the second round (almost 83%), the Federal Highway Police officers were attacked by protesters who blocked the BR-163.
-The protesters threw stones and shot at four vehicles while shouting profanities, A child was poisoned by gas thrown by the police to contain the protesters.
-According to the PRF, the child received prompt care and the corporation continues to "negotiate and seek a peaceful solution to unlock the highway".